snapp-more/snapp-more.github.io/about_the_project.md

 subtitle: Can long-term restoration outcomes be predicted from short-term data?
 How long should we track restoration projects to verify their success?
 ---

-**Background:**

-Ecological Restoration is currently in the global spotlight.
-At present, billions of dollars are being poured into restoration projects globally.
-Unfortunately, funds to monitor restoration outcomes are not always included in these projects and rarely funded for more than two years.
-To prioritize more efficient use of limited resources, it is essential to have standardized guidelines that establish how much monitoring is useful to gauge project success.

 **Our Approach:**